Developing Embodiment | Connecting Mind Body

 Developing Embodiment

-- Start off small – don’t try and force yourself to pay attention to everything for longer than you are comfortable.
+- Start small – don’t try and force yourself to pay attention to everything for longer than you are comfortable.
 Even a few seconds to start with is enough – it will expand over time with repeated practice

 - Become aware of not being aware – whenever you catch yourself drifting off into thoughts about something else, and remember that you are no longer focusing on the here and now, keep bringing yourself back.
-This way, you will train the habit of returning to the present moment, and being able to stay there longer
+This way, you will train the habit of returning to the present moment and being able to stay there longer